 - (i) When was your central heating system or partial central heating system installed?
-Unknown. - (ii) Do you have a maintenance contract for the central heating system?
+New boiler installed in 2022 radiators have been in the flat longer than I have. - (ii) Do you have a maintenance contract for the central heating system?